 Completing the circle of a logical Poland-only itinerary is Poznan.
 Castle, cathedral and croissant are the main attractions of this city at the heart of Polish industry.
 Not just any croissant though, this is the Saint Martin’s Croissant, a geographical-origin protected pastry and truly the stuff of legend.

-Slovenia: Julian Alps
+Slovenia: Soc Valley and Julian Alps

 Slovenia’s alpine region, the Julian Alps and the Soca river valley, is a haven for adventurous and outdoorsy types, with kayaking and hiking, in particular on the via ferrata—iron steps and chains that help you climb otherwise very difficult sections.
 It helps that it’s all spectacularly beautiful too.
 With accommodation options ranging from farm stays to boutique hotels there’s a good fit for everyone.